MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 that contains the time iteration number and tile identification (tile 001 includes ``.001.001`` in the filename, tile 002 ``.002.001``, tile 003 ``.001.002``, and tile 004 ``.002.002``).
-Unfortunately there is no analogous script to :filelink:`utils/python/MITgcmutils/scripts/gluemncbig` to concatenate these files, but it is relatively straightforward to do so in matlab (reading in files using  :filelink:`utils/matlab/rdmds.m`), or equally simple in python -- or, one could simply set
+Unfortunately there is no analogous script to :filelink:`utils/python/MITgcmutils/scripts/gluemncbig` to concatenate raw binary files, but it is relatively straightforward to do so in matlab (reading in files using  :filelink:`utils/matlab/rdmds.m`), or equally simple in python -- or, one could simply set
-:varlink:`globalFiles` to ``.TRUE.`` and the model will output global files for you (note this option is not available for :filelink:`pkg/mnc` output).
+:varlink:`globalFiles` to ``.TRUE.`` and the model will output global files for you (note, this global option is not available for :filelink:`pkg/mnc` output).
 One additional difference between :filelink:`pkg/msdio` and :filelink:`pkg/mnc` is that :ref:`Diagnostics Per Level Statistics <baroc_stat_diags>` are written in plain text, not binary, with :filelink:`pkg/msdio`.